k44t/videocr/README.md

 ## Performance

 The OCR process is CPU intensive.
-More CPU cores will make it faster. using `a--skip-frames` will also make it faster.
-Using `--brightness-threshold` will make it faster especially if subtitles are white.
+More CPU cores will make it faster. using `--skip-frames` will also make it faster.
+Using `--brightness-threshold` will make it faster and more accurate especially if subtitles are white.

 ## Installation